 I eventually lost my job because of my inability to fully concentrate, I was forgetting important details.
 Not to mention all of the time I was missing for sick days and doctors’ appointments.
 This caused even more depression since I felt like a complete failure at life.

 What on Earth was wrong with me?

 The worst part—no one seemed to have an answer.
 And sadly I found that the church was not a comfortable place to discuss emotional issues such as worry, fear, anxiety, and depression.

 Although I believed in Jesus as my savior when I was a young girl, God currently felt like a distant deity— unhelpful and far too big to care what I was presently going through.

 I was doing all of the “right things,” praying and reading my bible.
 So, the question remained, why was I still going through this and when would it end?

 The more I heard that worrying was a sin the further I sunk into my pit.
+I hadn’t really heard about anxiety and depression until now and certainly didn’t hear it discussed in church.
 The thoughts I struggled with were horrific and overpowering.
 Surely, no other Christian could possibly have such thoughts.
-I came to the conclusion that I was a defective Christian, or worse yet, maybe I wasn’t one at all…
+I came to the conclusion that I was a defective Christian, or worse yet, maybe I wasn’t one at all.

 Shutting my mouth